thymeleaf/thymeleaf-docs/docs/tutorials/usingthymeleaf.md

 For listing our products in our `/WEB-INF/templates/product/list.html` page we will need a table.
-Each of our products will be displayed in a row (a `<tr>` element), and so for our template we will need to create a _template row_ –one that will exemplify how we want each product to be displayed– and then instruct Thymeleaf to _iterate it_ once for each product.
+Each of our products will be displayed in a row (a `<tr>` element), and so for our template we will need to create a _template row_ ---one that will exemplify how we want each product to be displayed--- and then instruct Thymeleaf to _iterate it_ once for each product.

 The Standard Dialect offers us an attribute for exactly that, `th:each`.